CGNS/cgns.github.io/CGNS-ReST-site/source/standard/FMM/nodes.rst

 The only data stored in the node itself are :sidskey:`CellDimension` , the dimensionality of a cell in the mesh (i.e., 3 for a volume cell and 2 for a face cell), and :sidskey:`PhysicalDimension` , the number of indices required to specify a unique physical location in the field data being recorded.
 However, a variety of global information concerning the entire database may be stored in children of the :sidskey:`CGNSBase_t`  node.
 In particular, a :sidskey:`Descriptor_t`  node at this level can store user commentary on the entire history of the development of the database.

-Other information typically stored directly below the :sidskey:`CGNSBase_t`  node includes convergence histories, reference states, dimensional units, integrated quantities, and information on the flow equations being solved.
+Other information typically stored directly below the :sidskey:`CGNSBase_t`  node includes convergence histories, reference states, dimensional units, integrated quantities, and information on the flow and particle equations being solved.

 .. list-table:: **Node Attributes**
    :stub-columns: 1